Screens get in the way of our relationship with our partner.

 I understand it may not be practical to completely put your devices away all the time around our partners.
-You may need to be available for work or a family matter calls for your attention.
-It’s okay to use your devices for these matters, but it is good to communicate that to our partner.
+You may need to be available for work, or a family matter calls for your attention.
+It’s okay to use your devices for these matters, but it is good to communicate that to our partners.

 Make your relationship with your partner a priority.
 Set time aside to put screens away and have quality time with your partner.
 Your relationship will improve.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.

 Jeremy is a licensed professional counselor who received his B.A. in Psychology at UT Tyler and M.A. in Community Counseling at UT San Antonio.
 He has six years of experience working with adults, teens, and children in various settings, including ADAPT of Missouri and Every Childs Hope as well as in private practice.